ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Pad, Tran
     Must agree with the definition in the CTCP.

-2.4.16.1 Terminals on an AntiGATE line
+Terminals on an AntiGATE line
+"""""""""""""""""""""""""""""

 An AntiGATE line uses a single sub-group of terminals which represent the virtual circuits allocated to the line (analogous to the LU’s linked to the virtual circuits defined by the NPSI macro X25.VC in the NCP).
 The terminal name is an internal name which is used to associate the terminal definition with the AntiGATE line.
 The associated relay name must match the name of a VTAM APPL statement.
 Either explicit or repeated terminal definitions may be used.

 |image47|

-*Fig. 47 - Terminals on an X25 AntiGATE line*
+*Terminals on an X25 AntiGATE line*

-2.4.16.2 VTAM definitions for ANTIGATE
+VTAM definitions for ANTIGATE
+"""""""""""""""""""""""""""""

 The The LU’s representing the line and the virtual circuits must be defined by APPL statements in a VTAM application major node similar to the following example:

 ::